sdsc/cluster-guide/quickstart/README.md

 ## Overview of the Quickstart Guide

+What you will need:

+- frontend
+- one or more nodes
+- switch
+- internet connection
+- CD/DVD media
+- CD/DVD burner
+- necessary wires for power and connection to internet and switch

 In this documentation you will learn how to install the latest version of Rocks while building your Front End and its nodes..
 While doing this you will create the roll distrobution for your nodes on your Front End.
 This process is briefly